sengsgx/sengsgx/README.md

     openssl req -x509 -newkey rsa:3072 -keyout srv_key.pem -out srv_cert.pem -days 365 -nodes
     ```

+    Note: We have added ECDSA support to the SENG Runtime and SENG SDK, but currently only the SENG Go-Server has server-side support for it.
+See the instructions of the [SENG Go-Server](https://github.com/sengsgx/seng-gosrv) for enabling it.

 ## <a name="clibuildprep" /> Client-side Build Preparation
 The following preparatory steps have to be performed **before building** any client-side